Coronation of Mary I of England: The coronation entry

-More noblewomen and gentlewomen dressed in crimson satin followed on horseback with the maids of honour, including Anne Basset, Anne Dormer, and the Mother of the Maids, Mistress Bayneham, or, according to some sources, Mistress Poyntz, or Mistress Morris.
-With the maids, riding behind the three litters, were the serving gentlewomen known as chamberers, dressed in crimson damask.
-There were between 46 and 60 female riders in total.
-The windows of houses were decorated with tapestry or cloth of gold and cloth of silver.
+More noblewomen and gentlewomen with mantles of crimson satin followed on horseback with the maids of honour, including Anne Bacon, Anne Basset, Anne Dormer, and the Mother of the Maids, Mistress Bayneham (perhaps, Cecily Gage, wife of George Baynham of Clearwell), or, according to some sources, Mistress Anne Poyntz.
+With the maids, riding behind the three chariots, were the serving gentlewomen known as chamberers, with mantles of crimson damask.
+There were 46 female riders in the procession, and Noailles estimated seventy women in total including the passengers in the litters.
+Behind them rode the henchmen and their master, dressed in the green and white Tudor colours.
+These were young men of school age.

 There were pageants with music and speeches.
 At Fenchurch Street, Genoese merchants staged a welcome salutation given by a young actor portraying a girl in a chair or throne suspended in the air.
 There were four giants.
 Latin inscriptions on the triumphal arches were recorded by Giovanni Francesco Commendone, a Papal diplomat, and the French ambassador Noailles.

 Hanse merchants made their pageant at Gracechurch Corner, with a mount and fountain running with wine. and an actor "flied down a rope" as the queen passed by.
 At the other end of the street, the Florentine merchants had built an arch with three entries, six actors above welcomed Mary, and on top a statue of an angel dressed in green appeared to play a trumpet.
-This pageant depicted Queen Tomyris and Judith, and seems to have celebrated Mary's recent triumph over the Duke of Northumberland.
+The Florentine pageant included Queen Tomyris and Judith, leaders who defeated and decapitated their enemies, and seems to have celebrated Mary's recent triumph over the Duke of Northumberland.

+The City of London made a pageant at the Conduit in Cornhill.
+Aldermen stood at their pageant by the Conduit in Cheap, and the Recorder of London gave a speech.
+By St Paul's school, John Heywood made an oration in Latin and English.
 At St Paul's Cathedral, "Peter, a Dutchman", danced with streamers on the steeple.

+Sympathetic reporters of Mary's accession proclamation and royal entry, like the Imperial ambassadors and Charles Wriothesley, wrote that the London streets were full of her supporters, who threw their caps in the air without any hope of recovering them in the crowds, crying 'Long live Queen Mary'.